isomerpages/moe-rafflesgirlssch/_students/Student Central.md

 # Printing or Reprinting of Result Slip

-The request can be sent in via email at rgss@moe.edu.sg, and the requester will be sent the following link to make payment https://ipay.rgs.edu.sg/exp/SitePages/Home.aspx (cost is $10.90 per document).
+The request can be sent in via email at [rgss@moe.edu.sg], and the requester will be sent the following link to make payment [https://ipay.rgs.edu.sg/exp/SitePages/Home.aspx] (cost is $10.90 per document).
 After which, printing will be done and an email will be sent to inform the requester of the collection date.

 # OpenCerts verifier